EddyVinck/falcon-docs/docs/falcon-client/configurations.md

 - `port: number` - (default: `3000`) port number that client should be running on
 - `logLevel: string` - (default: `'error'`) [@deity/falcon-logger](https://github.com/deity-io/falcon/tree/master/packages/falcon-logger) logger level
 - `serverSideRendering: boolean` - (default `true`) switch to control whether the [SSR](/docs/falcon-client/basics#server-side-rendering) is enabled
-- `googleTagManager: object` - Google Tag Manager configuration, [see the details](/docs/falcon-client/basics#google-tag-manager)
+- `googleTagManager: object` - Google Tag Manager configuration, [see the details](/docs/falcon-client/analytics#google-tag-manager)
 - `googleAnalytics: object`
-  - `trackerID` - Google Analytics tracking code
+  - `trackerID` - Google Analytics tracking code [see the details](/docs/falcon-client/analytics#google-analytics)
 - `i18n: object` - internationalization configuration, [see the details](/docs/falcon-client/internationalization)
 - `menus: object` - menus configuration [TODO]
 - `graphqlUrl: string` - (default: `http://localhost:4000/graphql`) the real GraphQL URL to be proxied by Falcon-Client under `apolloClient.httpLink.uri` path.
 If you set this key with a falsy value - no proxying will be performed